NissimBansal/IEEE_Assignments/README.md

 - Data bits : These bits are what actaully transfer data.
 They are usually 8 in number and send data starting from the LSB.
 - Parity bit : It is a bit put between data and stop bits and is used for error detection.
 Its value depends on if we are using even parity or odd parity.
 - Stop bit(s) : After the data and parity bits, the stop bit indicates the end of user data.
 It's either a transition back to the idle state or remaining at the high state for an additional bit time.

+#### Baud rate and its significance
+Baud rate is the speed at which both the transmitter and receiver work.
+It is a value that makes their timing exact which could otherwise lead to corruption of data.

+#### Asynchronous communication concept

+Asynchronous communication is the exchange of information where the sender and receiver do not interact in real-time, allowing for a time lag between sending a message and receiving a response